 A more explicit reference to Shakespeare’s legacy, in terms of representations of Cleopatra, comes when Julie contemplates Cleopatra’s profile on some ancient coins.
 She compares them favourably to ‘the silly Egyptian image so popular in programmes to Shakespeare’s tragedy’.
-In her comparison, she absolves Shakespeare’s play-text of the shortcomings in Cleopatra’s representation: the fault lies not with the words on the page but with late nineteenth- and early twentieth-century ‘grandiose’ ‘archaeological’ ‘extravaganzas’ or antiquarian ‘spectacle’ stage productions of Shakespeare.
+In her comparison, she absolves Shakespeare’s play-text of the shortcomings in Cleopatra’s representation: the fault lies not with the words on the page but with late nineteenth- and early twentieth-century ‘archaeological’ extravaganza stage productions of Shakespeare.
 In Julie’s critical phrase ‘silly Egyptian image’ Rice perhaps has an oblique dig at representations of the Cleopatra presented in similarly visually spectacular, blockbuster films of Cleopatra, in mid-late twentieth century popular culture: the elaborate hair and headdresses of the films discussed at the start of this chapter.
 The novels’ emphasis on the resurrected Cleopatra’s, and her allies’, suffering at her misrepresentation offers a springboard for exploring scholarly notions of authenticity more broadly.
 Throughout the novels, the fictional Egyptologists consider the inauthenticity of images of Cleopatra in theatrical and operatic illustrations, the Tussaud’s waxwork, as well as attempting to authenticate what they believe to be Egyptian coins and busts of Cleopatra.
 Moreover, in the sequel, readers are told that the busts have been discovered by British Egyptologists emptying out the tombs because Cleopatra horded them out of reach of the Romans: ‘once it was clear Octavian could not be stopped, once I had chosen to give my life to the serpent’s bite, I couldn’t bear the thought of my likeness being destroyed by their soldiers.
 Write my history as the harlot queen … I would not surrender my countenance to the dismemberment of Roman hoards’.
 In these lines, Cleopatra recalls a foreboding that she had about the rough treatment her legacy would receive at the hands of the Romans.
 This presentiment might explain her later claim that ‘it hadn’t surprised her in the slightest how the Romans had told her story’.
 It also articulates a scholarly, historiographical awareness forged from this Cleopatra’s experience of being resurrected and from reading her biographers: that truth and history are constructed and contestable, written by the victors.